HoloArchivists/hollow_memories/README.md

 New versions of yt-dlp will automatically pick the best quality available without any extra command options.

 ### I get a Conversion failed! error from FFmpeg

-- There is an issue with newer FFmpeg releases when there is a different protocol for audio and video.
-- FFmpeg versions before 3.1.4 do not have this issue.
+- this should be fixed with an up to date ffmpeg version (5.0 or higher)
-- you can fix this by using `-S quality,res,fps,proto,codec:vp9.2` which will prefer https+avc over dash+vp9 or use `--extractor-args "youtube:skip=dash"` to completly ignore dash formats
+- if you still have that problem then you can fix this by using `-S quality,res,fps,proto,codec:vp9.2` which will prefer https+avc over dash+vp9 or use `--extractor-args "youtube:skip=dash"` to completly ignore dash formats

 ### How do I do stuff not mentioned here?